Fountain code: In standards

-Fountain codes for data storage
+For data storage

 Erasure codes are used in data storage applications due to massive savings on the number of storage units for a given level of redundancy and reliability.
 The requirements of erasure code design for data storage, particularly for distributed storage applications, might be quite different relative to communication or data streaming scenarios.
 One of the requirements of coding for data storage systems is the systematic form, i.e., the original message symbols are part of the coded symbols.
 Systematic form enables reading off the message symbols without decoding from a storage unit.
 In addition, since the bandwidth and communication load between storage nodes can be a bottleneck, codes that allow minimum communication are very beneficial particularly when a node fails and a system reconstruction is needed to achieve the initial level of redundancy.
 In that respect, fountain codes are expected to allow efficient repair process in case of a failure: When a single encoded symbol is lost, it should not require too much communication and computation among other encoded symbols in order to resurrect the lost symbol.
 In fact, repair latency might sometimes be more important than storage space savings.
 Repairable fountain codes are projected to address fountain code design objectives for storage systems.
 A detailed survey about fountain codes and their applications can be found at.